Frederick II, Holy Roman Emperor: Law reforms and Imperial policy

 An augustale of Frederick II from Brindisi, Italy, struck after 1231.
 Reverse legend: "fridericus".

-From 1240, in an edict issued at Foggia, Frederick II was determined to push through far-reaching reforms to establish the Sicilian kingdom and Imperial Italy as a unified state bound by a centralized administration.
+From 1240, in an edict issued at Foggia, Frederick II was determined to push through far-reaching reforms to establish the Sicilian kingdom and Imperial Italy as formally unified state bound by a centralized administration.
 He had already appointed Enzo as Legate General for all of Italy in the previous year and he now appointed several imperial vicars and captains-general to govern the provinces.
-The function of the imperial vicars as military commanders and regional governors chosen for their loyalty and competence has been compared to Napoleonic marshals, and Frederick proactively supervised his cadre of officials.
+The function of the Imperial vicars as military commanders and regional governors chosen for their loyalty and competence has been compared to Napoleonic marshals, and Frederick proactively supervised his cadre of officials.
 Frederick also placed loyal Sicilian barons as podestàs over the subject cities of northern and central Italy.
 The unified administration was taken over directly by the Emperor and his highly trained Sicilian officials whose jurisdiction now ranged across all of Italy.
 Henceforth, the new High Court of Justice would be supreme in both the Kingdom of Sicily and Imperial Italy.
 A central exchequer was established at Melfi to oversee financial management.
-Frederick also made efforts towards regulating education, commerce, and even medicine, similar to his earlier reforms in Sicily.
-For the rest of his reign, there was a continuous movement toward the extension and perfection of this new unified administrative system, with the Emperor himself as the driving force.
-Despite his mighty efforts however, Frederick's newly unified Italian state ultimately proved ephemeral.
+The emperor also made efforts towards regulating education, commerce, and even medicine, similar to his earlier reforms in Sicily.
+Frederick continued to build on this unified administrative system at subsequent diets held in Italy at Siena (1243), Verona (1245), Terni and Turin (1247).
+For the rest of his reign, there was a continuous movement toward the extension and perfection of this new unified administrative system, with the emperor himself as the driving force.

+Despite his mighty efforts however, Frederick's newly unified Italo-Sicilian regime an ultimately proved ephemeral.
 Robbed of his genius for state-building in its formative years, and struck by crises in the reigns of his successors, Frederick's work did not long survive him and Italian unification stalled until the 19th century.
 Nevertheless, the vicars and captains-general provided the prototype for the great Signori who dominated Italy in later generations and centuries.
-Each, such as Charles of Anjou, the Angevin Neapolitan kings Robert and Ladislaus, Ferrante of Naples later in the 15th century, or the Visconti in Milan and the della Scala in Verona, were in many ways aspiring Italian hegemons in Frederick's image, claiming for themselves a measure of his awesome prestige and might—some even continued to claim the title of imperial vicar.
+Each, such as Charles of Anjou, the Angevin Neapolitan kings Robert and Ladislaus, Ferrante of Naples later in the 15th century, or the Visconti in Milan and the della Scala in Verona, were in many ways aspiring Italian hegemons in Frederick's image, claiming for themselves a measure of his awesome prestige and might in the succeeding generations after the collapse of the Hohenstaufen empire.
+Some even continued to claim the title of Imperial vicar.
 Not until the eras of Emperor Charles V and, later, Napoleon would a single ruler so dominate all of Italy.